Judy LoBianco Named One of

 Throughout her career, LoBianco has held leadership positions on numerous projects, including serving on the former National Association for Sport and Physical Education Convention Committee, where she reviewed dozens of proposals for the former annual AAHPERD National Convention.
 At the state level, she served as president of the New Jersey Association for Health, Physical Education, Recreation and Dance (NJAHPERD), from 2008-2009.
 In 2013, she served as president of the Eastern District of AAHPERD, now SHAPE America, which represents 13 states from Maryland to Maine, including the District of Columbia, Virgin Islands, and Puerto Rico.

 Among her awards are the SHAPE America Honor Award, which recognizes individuals for their personal integrity, devoted service to the profession, and noteworthy contributions to the advancement of health and physical education, and the Channing Mann and Everett L. Hebel Awards, both of which salute excellence in administration and supervision in physical education.
 Additionally, in 2017 her school district received two Active Schools National Recognition Awards.

 LoBianco completed her bachelor’s degree in health and physical education and her master’s degree in physical education at Montclair State University (formerly Montclair State College) .

-She will officially take the reigns as president of SHAPE America at the conclusion of the National Convention & Expo in Nashville, March 20-24.
+She officially took the reigns as president of SHAPE America at the conclusion of the National Convention & Expo in Nashville, March 20-24.